fergarundel/CODE-WORDS/week_11/readme.md

      setTimeout (loopingText,3000);
 ```

 As the setTimeout function uses milliseconds to trigger the event I didn't need to rely upon frameCount to change the cells from one word to another.
 This allowed the cells to be randomised when i triggered the event through mousePressed, I think this works alot better than at the end of the phrase as this allows the user to go through the text at their own pace.
+Try the outcome [*here*](https://fergarundel.github.io/CODE-WORDS/week_11/cells_11/)

 ![](working1.gif)